10.1 – Overview

 Day 1 – The trade (T Day), Monday

-Also, on the same day, the broker generates a ‘contract note’ and sends you a copy.
-A contract note is like a bill generated detailing every transaction you made.
-This is an important document that is worth saving for future reference.
-A contract note typically shows a break up of all transactions done during the day along with the trade reference number.
+Also, on the T day, the broker generates a ‘contract note’ and emails you the copy to your registered email id.
+A contract note is like a bill detailing all your daily transactions.
+You can save the contract note for future reference.
+A contract note gives you a break up of all daily transactions and the trade reference number.
 It also shows the breakup of charges charged by the broker.

 10.3 – What happens when you sell a stock?